-The HSBC Group has a customer in Hong Kong that, during the first quarter of 2021, received local currency salary payments from an Iranian-owned bank.
-The HSBC Group processed these payments to its customer.
+The HSBC Group has a customer in the Middle East that, during the third quarter of 2021, made two local currency credit card payments to an Iranian Consulate for passport and dual citizenship application fees.
+The HSBC Group processed these payments.

-For these activities, there was no measurable gross revenue or net profit to the HSBC Group during the first quarter of 2021.
+For these activities, there was no measurable gross revenue or net profit to the HSBC Group during the third quarter of 2021.

-Frozen accounts and transactions The HSBC Group and HSBC Bank USA maintain several accounts that are frozen as a result of relevant sanctions programs, and safekeeping boxes and other similar custodial relationships, for which no activity, except as licensed or otherwise authorized, took place during the first quarter of 2021.
-There was no measurable gross revenue or net profit to the HSBC Group during the first quarter of 2021 relating to these frozen accounts.
+Frozen accounts and transactions The HSBC Group and HSBC Bank USA maintain several accounts that are frozen as a result of relevant sanctions programs, and safekeeping boxes and other similar custodial relationships, for which no activity, except as licensed or otherwise authorized, took place during the third quarter of 2021.
+There was no measurable gross revenue or net profit to the HSBC Group during the third quarter of 2021 relating to these frozen accounts.